raphael-group/LAML/README.md

 2. `example1_params.txt`: this file reports the dropout rate, silencing rate, the negative log-likelihood of the tree topology and parameters, and the mutation rate
 3. `example1_annotations.txt`: This file has two components (i) the newick string of the rooted tree with internal nodes labeled and branch lengths show the infer *number of mutations*.
    (ii) imputed sequences for each node in the tree.
-For sites with multiple possible states, that site is annotated with the probability of each possible state.
+If a site has multiple possible states, it is annotated with the probability of each possible state.

 We provide sample outputs in `examples/out_example1/` for your reference.